decentral-foundation/options-plan/static/jobdescription_cto.md

 ## Roles and responsibilities

+* Host application on AWS
-* Launch services at scale using Rust, Nginx, Node JS, Kubernetes
+* Launch services at scale using Nginx, PM2, Node JS and in near future Kubernetes (EKS)
 * Provide P&L forecasts for the engineering budget
 * Create an effective team of full stack devs building on frameworks such as Angular/Vue/React
 * Take ownership of software architecture so that codebase remains flexible for the long term